 Like with anything online, you should have your guard up when first getting involved with survey taking.
 The first thing you should look at is a survey panel’s listing on SurveyPolice.
 Read the user reviews, check out their website, and then decide whether or not to join.
 If you join the top rated panels on SurveyPolice, you will not run into scams, as the sites listed there are ordered by user reviews.
 Instead, survey job scams are most commonly found by doing internet searches for “online surveys”, clicking on ads on platforms like Snapchat and TikTok, and finding sketchy websites that usually make promises that are a little too good to be true…

 Regardless, if you are unsure about something, feel free to send us a message, or reach out to the community by posting your question on our forum.
 The people there are super-nice, want to see you succeed and will happily help you out.

 - Set a block of time aside to do your survey “homework”.
-Setting aside time especially for surveys will maximize your earnings.
+Setting aside time especially for surveys will help maximize your earnings.

 - Join a few survey panels to start; there’s no point in just joining one, as you won’t get sent enough surveys to collect a decent amount of rewards.

 - Ensure the e-mail account you use for surveys is sending push notifications to your phone.
-Every time a new survey is sent your way, the faster you get notified about it, the better your chances of being able to complete it before it closes.
+Every time a new survey is sent your way, and the faster you get notified about it, the better your chances of being able to complete it before it closes.